tj/n/Readme.md

 Simple flavour of node/iojs binary management, no subshells, no profile setup, no convoluted api, just _simple_.

 *Note: Does not work on Windows at the moment.
 Pull Requests are appreciated.*
+*If you are searching for the latest version below 2.x.x, check out the branch "1.x.x"*

  ![](https://i.cloudup.com/59cA8VEDae.gif)